Njugi92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that conts number of the directories in PATH script that lists envilonment variables script that prints all local variables and envilonment variables, and functions
+script that conts number of the directories in PATH script that lists envilonment variables script that prints all local variables and envilonment variables, and functions script that creates a new local variable named "BEST" value "School"